 Suggested Reading: 15 EPIC Hikes in the Columbia Gorge (For All Skill Levels)

 Broken Top Trail to No Name Lake is, hands down, one of the most incredible hikes in Oregon.
 I originally learned about this hike through a local and am forever grateful.
-But my naivety is not to say the trail is unpopular.
+But my naivety isn’t to say the trail is unpopular.

 On the contrary, this is one of the most popular hikes near Bend.
 It was completely full of hikers during our visit.
 The high elevation of No Name Lake offers unparalleled views of the expansive Cascade Range.
 Covering 6 miles and 1,400 feet of elevation gain, the hike is challenging but completely worthwhile.